qligier/fhir-ig-action/README.md

       - uses: qligier/fhir-ig-action@v0.3.0
 ```

-Another example for a SUSHI IG, with specific versions:
+Another example for a _SUSHI_ Implementation Guide, with specific versions:

 ```yaml
 name: Build the IG